How to start a car detailing business in 2026: steps, costs, and licenses

 - Identify three potential commercial spaces for lease in your target service area.

-Most clients expect to pay upon completion.
-For larger jobs like full paint corrections or ceramic coatings, it is standard practice to require a 25-50% deposit upfront.
-This secures the booking and covers your initial material costs.
+Most clients expect to pay on completion, and larger jobs like full paint corrections or ceramic coatings typically require a 25-50% deposit upfront.
+You need a payment processor that accepts cards and digital wallets on-site without expensive hardware.

-Many new detailers only accept cash, which can turn away customers.
-You will want a payment processor.
-Look for low transaction fees and no monthly equipment rental costs, as these can quickly eat into your profits, especially when you are starting out.
+Many new detailers only accept cash, which turns away customers.
+Look for low transaction fees and no monthly equipment rental costs, since those fees eat into your profits, especially when you are starting out.

 - Decide on your deposit policy for jobs over $200.